 During the 2013 gala, the theater accommodated 2,500 spectators.
 After the completion of restoration works, its capacity is estimated to reach 5,000 seats — exactly half the capacity it had in antiquity.

 “When we first started the excavations, we found ourselves discouraged,” says Petros Themelis, head of the excavations.
-“The theatre was practically non-existent; the only thing left were some barrier walls and the olive groves surrounding it.
+“The theater was practically non-existent; the only thing left were some barrier walls and the olive groves surrounding it.
 Huge deposits of earth covered the orchestra and the koilon.”

 The restoration of the ancient theater lasted more than 20 years.
 With great effort, archaeologists managed to re-unite the scattered stone slabs and put more than 2,000 of these seats back into place.

 Asked if the presence of spectators in this priceless ancient theater would be damaging, Themelis demurred.
 “The only damage is caused by women’s high heels,” the archaeologist replied.
-He stated that he believes the purpose of a theatre is to be used, not remain closed off to the public.
+He stated that he believes the purpose of a theater is to be used, not remain closed off to the public.

 “The risk of damage comes through time — not people,” he explains.

-Themelis’ vision is that the theatre and the ancient city will host many public events going forward.
+Themelis’ vision is that the theater and the ancient city will host many public events going forward.
 He argues that if a monument isn’t going to be revived as a public venue, there is no point in excavating it.

 “We want the theater to operate for events, schools, conferences.
 We want all areas of ancient Messene to operate in a multifaceted manner,” he notes.
 “We want the whole city to become alive, to be related to society and the institutions.”